Linlin-Li-1/Distributed-Computing-with-Spark-SQL/quizes/module2-quiz.md

 7. When is it appropriate to use a shuffle join?

-- When both tables are very small
+- When both tables are moderately sized or large

 8. Which of the following are bottlenecks you can detect with the Spark UI?
 (Select all that apply.)